The third annual Made in Arkansas Film Festival is devoted to showcasing films made in The Natural State.

 *For Made in Arkansas At least 75% of the film must have been shot in the state of Arkansas.
 If requested proof will be required.

 *IF you are from Arkansas and you've produced a project elswhere, you're invited to submit too.
 Please state which town or area you're from.
+This film should be submitted under ARKANSAS CONNECTION.

-*Short films:1-44 mins in length.
-Feature-length: 45+ mins in length
+*Short films: 1-44 mins in length.
+Feature-length: 45+ mins in length.

 *Works-in-progress will be accepted, please indicate in your film description on FilmFreeway that your film is a work in progress.
 However, if accepted to screen at MIAFF the final version will need to be turned in to the festival at least 14 days before the before Opening Day of MIAFF.